Paperback Edition coming October 31st, 2017!!

 *2016 Gold Moonbeam Award!

-*Selected as one of New Hampshire’s best books by NEW HAMPSHIRE MAGAZINE!
+*Selected as one of New Hampshire’s best new books by

 * Awarded by LitPick for the TOP CHOICE AWARD!

-“Atkinson offers two adorable characters who are as different as they are brave and builds a sweet tale of inspiration and triumph over factors usually far beyond kids’ control…” (Kirkus Reviews)
+“Atkinson offers two adorable characters who are as different as they are brave and builds a sweet tale of inspiration and triumph …” (Kirkus Reviews)

 “You’ll be instantly drawn into the lives of Ruby and her best friend Eleanor when just a little bit of magic sets them on a quest to make their dreams come true…” (Diane Debrovner, PARENTS Magazine)

 “This delightful tale with a hint of mystery will engross readers from the first page.
 Realistic characters in contemporary situations add to the narrative, and a satisfying ending will charm even the most selective tweens.”
 (School Library Journal)